iuliadmtru/Argus.jl/README.md

 end
 ```

-Its body means: > Fail with the message "" when the the condition
+Its body means:
-`false` evaluates to `true`.
-Since `false` never evaluated to `true`,
+> Fail with the message "" when the the condition `false` evaluates to `true`.

-the fail condition is never satisfied so the pattern never fails to
+Since `false` never evaluates to `true`, the fail condition is never
-match.
+satisfied so the pattern never fails to match.

 `~fail` is a pattern form.
 All identifiers that have a preceding `~`
 are parsed as pattern forms, which are described in the following